 We may also encounter new risks, challenges, and unintended consequences as a result of our use of AI.
 For example, the issue of intellectual property ownership and license rights surrounding AI technologies has not been fully addressed by U.S. courts or federal or state laws and regulations, and the incorporation of AI technologies into our products and services could expose us to intellectual property claims or mandatory compliance with open source software or other license terms.
 Our use of AI may also lead to novel cybersecurity or privacy risks which may adversely affect our operations and reputation.
-Various governments have proposed policy and regulatory responses to oversee the use of AI, including the EU's Artificial Intelligence Act, which would apply beyond the European Union's borders.
+The European Union's Artificial Intelligence Act, which would apply beyond the European Union's borders, will come into force in August 2024, and various other governments have proposed policy and regulatory responses to oversee the use of AI.
 Compliance with regulations as well as social and ethical standards relating to AI may require significant research and development costs as well as management and employee attention.
 Any actual or perceived failure to comply with these laws, regulations or ethical standards could include severe penalties, reputational harm, and slow adoption of AI in our products and services.
 In addition, our business may be disrupted if any of the third-party AI services we use become unavailable due to extended outages or commercially unreasonable terms of service.